mdeweerd/zha-toolkit/README.md

 ```

 Example result (partial event data) where the min and max reporting
-intravals are provided, as well as the reportable change:
+intervals are provided, as well as the reportable change:

 ```json
 {